Framer Speed Optimization: The Ultimate Guide (2026)

 • Use the head section for async scripts.

-• Minimise render-blocking JavaScript.
+• Minimize render-blocking JavaScript.

 • Test the impact of each script using Lighthouse or PageSpeed Insights after adding them.